-(Mark One) ☑ QUARTERLY REPORT PURS SHANT TO SEC TION 13 OR 15(d) OF THE 9 SECURITIES EXCHANG CF ACT OF 1934 • 11101 13 OK 15(a) OF THE DECORTIES EXCITATO EACT OF 1954 For the quarterly period ended June 3 0, 2021 OR ☐ TRANSITION REPORT PURS SUANT TO SEC TION 13 OR 15(d) OF THE S SECURITIES EXCHANC 5E ACT OF 1934 For the transition period from to 001-33357 (Commission file number) PI - ROTALIX BIOTHERAPEUT ΓICS, INC. (Exact na ame of registrant as specified in its ch arter) = Delawar (State or other ju of incorporation or r isdiction 65-0643773 (I.R.S.
-Employer Identification No.) 2 University , racinimeation (100) Suite 10 0 Hackensacl (Address of principal e 07601 (Zip Code) ' . , (201)-696-9345 , (Registra nt's telephone number, including area a code) (For mer name, former a N/A address and former fiscal year, if chan aged since last report) (101 egistered pursuant to Section 12(b) of • , Title of each class Trading Symbol(s) nange on which registered Common stock, \$0.001 par value (4) 1 (2) 1 11 1 PLX SE American Indicate by check mark whether the registrant preceding 12 months (or for such shorter perio 90 days.
-Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ (1) has filed all report d that the registrant w is required to be filed by Section 13 or 1 ras required to file such reports), and (2)) has been subject to such filing re quirements for the past Indicate by check mark whether the registrant 232.405 of this chapter) during the preceding 3 Indicate by check mark whether the registrant company.
-See the definitions of "large accelera Act: is a large accelerated ated filer," "accelerate filer, an accelerated filer, a non-accelerated filer," "smaller reporting company," a ated filer, a smaller reporting comp and "emerging growth company" i oany, or an emerging growth n Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company ⊠ If an emerging growth company, indicate by cl financial accounting standards provided pursua Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of the Exchange e Act).
-Yes □ No ⊠ On August 1, 2021, approximately 45,556,647 o . • ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+FORM 10-Q (Mark One) • ☑ QUARTERLY REPORT PURSUAN TT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 20 22 OR ☐ TRANSITION REPORT PURSUAN TT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 001-33357 (Commission file number) PRO TALIX BIOTHERAPEUT Delaware (State or other jurisdict of incorporation or organiz 65-0643773 (I.R.S.
+Employer Identification No.) 2 University Plaza Suite 100 Hackensack, NJ (Address of principal executiv ve offices) 07601 (Zip Code) (201)-696-9345 (Registrant's telephone number, including are a code) N/A (Former na ame, former address and former fiscal year, if char • / Securities registered pursuant to Section 12(b) of Title of each class Common stock, \$0.001 par value Trading Symbol(s) PLX Name of each exchange on which registered NYSE American Indicate by check mark whether the registrant (1) has preceding 12 months (or for such shorter period that t 90 days.
+Yes ⊠ No □ filed all reports required to be filed by Section 13 or he registrant was required to file such reports), and (2 5(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past (§ 232.405 of this chapter) during the preceding 12 m onths (or for such shorter period that the registrant wa • Indicate by check mark whether the registrant is a larg company.
+See the definitions of "large accelerated file Act: ge accelerated filer, an accelerated filer, a non-accelerater," "accelerated filer," "smaller reporting company," ated filer, a smaller reporting company, or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchang Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check me financial accounting standards provided pursuant to S transition period for complying with any new or revised Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b-2 of the Exchange e Act).
+Yes 🗆 No 🗵 On May 10, 2022, approximately 47,063,300 shares of of the Registrant's common stock, \$0.001 par value, w ere outstanding.